May 28 – 30, 2026Irvine Barclay Theatre

-We are looking forward to seeing you on Thursday evening at the Opening Night Reception for our 42nd Annual Concert: Curious Currents of Possibilities to celebrate the accomplishments of our students and join in their excitement before the performance.
+We are looking forward to seeing you on Thursday evening at the Opening Night Reception for our 43rd Annual Concert: Grounded Orbits to celebrate the accomplishments of our students and join in their excitement before the performance.

 When: